Founder of James Lovell Productions Ltd.

 James's career has followed no elaborate plan.

-In 1993 he went to a royal film premiere dressed as Bugs Bunny; and today, as Managing Director of James Lovell Productions, he is working alongside some of the UK's best-known brands, attractions and PR companies.
-He is a team-builder, a circus skills trainer, a performer ... and he produces events, publicity stunts and entertainment all over the UK and beyond.
+In 1993 he appeared at a royal film premiere as Bugs Bunny; and today, as the Managing Director of James Lovell Productions, he is working alongside some of the UK's best-known brands, attractions and PR companies.
+He is a performer, a team-builder, a writer, a circus skills trainer and he produces events, publicity stunts and entertainment all over the UK and beyond.

 The strategy has been to say "Yes" to (almost) everything.
 In doing so, James has managed to enjoy success and fun in equal measures.